oskarssylwan/with-color-palette/README.md

 **swatchSpacing** - The distance between the drawn swatches on the output image in pixels

-**outputName** - The name of the output file. withColorPalette() vill add the same filetype as the input image.
+**outputSuffix** - The suffix that will be added to the output file. withColorPalette() vill add the same filetype as the input image.